 Austin Cocktails may have been born in Texas, but the seeds for the idea behind the bottled cocktail company were planted on a small lake in Minnesota.
 It was there that sisters Jill Burns and Kelly Gasink spent their summer late afternoons with their grandfather, who mixed cocktails (and mock-tails) for his family each evening.
 The routine felt, even back then, like a pause button on life, something sacred that should bottled.
 So they did.

-Today, Austin Cocktails is the only 100 percent female-owned spirits company in Texas.
+Today, Austin Cocktails is the only 100% woman-owned spirits company in Texas.
 The ready-to-serve craft cocktail line works with premium spirits and all-natural ingredients and mixers.
 You’ll find it everywhere from BevMo! to Madison Square Garden to the beverage cart on Virgin America flights.
 We caught up with Burns and Gasink to talk about the importance of slowing down, their mutual dislike of aquavit and why there’s no better time to be an entrepreneur.

 What did drinking mean in your family?